 In many cases, hearing loss and tinnitus are linked.
 Specialists estimate that 90% of tinnitus cases go hand in hand with hearing loss.

 Age-related hearing loss and noise-induced hearing loss are the two most common forms of hearing loss.
 Both age and exposure to loud noise are linked to the degeneration of inner ear hair cells.
 These hair cells receive the vibrations of sound waves and are responsible for translating these vibrations into electric impulses to be registered in the brain as sound.
 When these cells are damaged, they may send phantom signals to the brain, which is then registered as sound.

 Other causes of hearing loss have been linked to tinnitus: impacted earwax, problems with the middle ear bones, and certain classes of ototoxic (poisonous to the ear) medications.

 Tinnitus does not have a singular cure, but experienced hearing specialists are able to treat tinnitus by identifying related issues.
 If tinnitus is linked to other medical conditions, treating those conditions with the help of a medical doctor may lessen the symptoms of tinnitus.

-At the same time, there are specific treatments to alleviate the symptoms of tinnitus.
+At the same time, there are specific tinnitus treatments to alleviate the symptoms.
 Hearing aids offer sound masking and tinnitus therapies, to lessen the effects of the frustrating sounds.
 In many cases, the prescription of hearing aids may also help to treat tinnitus.
 When other sounds are made clearer, the sounds of tinnitus lessen.